 Now just as often, the reasoning in the argument is pretty solid.
 Then, it’s less profitable to spend much time thinking about the answer ahead of time.
 Instead, head to the answers.

 The reason you do this is that there are just so many ways to strengthen a strong argument.
 So many, in fact that I probably want to add an “advanced strengthen strategies” post soon.
 For now, though, I want to give you the mile-high view, not the ground-level view.
 Here are two types of strengtheners that you need to be constantly on the lookout for.

 This is huge, so if you take one thing away from this post, I want you to remember this section.

-Remember that your whole big goal with strengthen questions is to show that the premises offered do in fact support the conclusion (that the roof is connected to the walls, so to speak).
+Remember that your whole big goal with strengthen questions is to show that the premises offered do, in fact, support the conclusion (that the roof is connected to the walls, so to speak).
 Often, the passage has left a little teeny tiny gap between the premises and the conclusion.
-Often, it’s so small that you’ll just gloss over it, even if you are paying attention.
+Often, it’s so small that you’ll gloss over it, even if you are paying attention.
 However, you MUST learn how to recognize an answer choice that nails things together, even if you didn’t see at first that they weren’t nailed down in the first place.

 Say you have the following argument:

 ABDT should not be used to prepare land for rice farming.
 Physical contact with ABDT, a chemical defoliant, causes headaches, malaise, and joint-pain, and there is evidence that some of these effects are chronic and may persist long after exposure, perhaps permanently.

 Look’s like pretty good reasoning.
 Most of the time, I would not have a big pre-answer lined up to attack this; I’d just be going to the answer choices.
 So now I see the following answer choice:

 (D) The hands-on nature of rice farming makes physical contact with ABDT highly likely if ABDT is used to prepare fields.